friedger/info_tokens/docs/threefold_app.md

 ## Registration and login

 In order to use the ThreeFold app you need an [ItsYou.online](itsyou.online) account.
-No worries in case you don't have an [ItsYou.online](itsyou.online) account yet, just click the green **I AM NEW HER** button that you see when you start the ThreeFold app for the very fist time, and  the ThreeFold app will guide you through the process of creating your [ItsYou.online](itsyou.online) account.
+No worries in case you don't have an [ItsYou.online](itsyou.online) account yet, just click the green **I AM NEW HERE** button that you see when you start the ThreeFold app for the very fist time, and  the ThreeFold app will guide you through the process of creating your [ItsYou.online](itsyou.online) account.

 In case you already have an [ItsYou.online](itsyou.online) account, click the blue **I AM MEMBER** button, which will invite you to login with your [ItsYou.online](itsyou.online) profile.